 I have a rule about firing up my Weber Smokey Mountain Smoker: never leave any empty space.
 The fire’s already going, might as well smoke as much as you can.
-I had a few corned beefs smoking, which meant I had some room left over, so I threw on a bag of red potatoes.
+I had a few corned beefs smoking, which meant I had some room left over, so I threw on a bag of red potatoes to make some crispy smoked smashed potatoes.
 After a few hours the potatoes were tender, ready for step 2: smashing.
 Later, when it was time for dinner, I placed the smashed potatoes onto a super hot griddle along with a little oil to crisp them up.
-Man, were they every delicious!
+Man, were they ever delicious!
 Crispy on the outside, tender on the inside, with a hint of smoke.
 A great side dish.

 Also try my grilled Hasselback potatoes!

 Crispy Smoked Smashed Potatoes

 - Fire up your smoker for smoking at 250 F. Use a lighter fruit food such as peach or apple.